nicklafferty/craftycody/content/life/south-padre-island-tx.md

 Honestly, even if you're not into jewelry, you may like it.
 They're comfortable and add a cute flash when you wear your sandals.
 It's helping a small business too and Mike was a great guy.

 ### Pirate's Landing Fishing Pier

+We didn't spend a lot of time here, but you can go out on this big ol' pier and do some fishing.
+It's also a great place to watch the sunset.

+There are some boats you can charter and, in particular, there is a pirate ship you can go out on.
+I think it's kind of like a show with actors and music that you're a part of.

 ### Port Isabel Lighthouse